dr-guangtou/dr-guangtou.github.io/_pages/obsastro2023_fall.md

 - This course will also provide a small, parallel "crash course" about several practical skills required if you want to become a "high-end" amateur astronomer or a professional one.
 This involves knowing a bunch of cool websites or online tools that can make your life easier, learning a few cross-platform, open source softwares that helps you play with real data just like a sophisticated astronomer.
     - You can find the installers for several of the most useful softwares on this [Tsinghua Cloud link](https://cloud.tsinghua.edu.cn/d/669cfad8531d4d16ab59/)

 - The course will also use a hands-on data analysis task as the final project.
-By default, we use `Python` programming language in the interactive mode through a wonderful software package called `Jupyter`.
-Within a `Jupyter` notebook, you can load a series of tools (or `Python` libraries) provided by the community to help you deal with real imaging data of your favorite object.
+By default, we use Python programming language in the interactive mode through a wonderful software package called Jupyter.
+Within a Jupyter notebook, you can load a series of tools (or Python libraries) provided by the community to help you deal with real imaging data of your favorite object.
-    - `Python` is practically the default language for data science these days.
-So it doesn't hurt for you to learn a little bit of `Python` even if you have zero programming background.
+    - Python is practically the default language for data science these days.
+So it doesn't hurt for you to learn a little bit of Python even if you have zero programming background.
 It is not very difficult.
 And the course will provide you a demo.
     - If you believe you can finish the project using a different language, please feel free to do so.

 ## Grading Scheme